- Collection Development

 We ask that students and staff follow these policies when requesting books through ILL:

 - ILL is only for presently-enrolled MCC students and employees.
 Community patrons should contact their public library to use ILL services.
-Murray State University and Lindsey Wilson College students should contact their college's library to use ILL services.
+Murray State University students should contact their college's library to use ILL services.

 - Students and staff must hold a valid MCC library card or MCC photo id card to request ILL services.